ministryofjustice/security-guidance/docs/system-backup-guidance.md

 ## Why is backing up important?

-A backup helps protect you and the MoJ from accidental or deliberate changes to information, for example when data are deleted or IT hardware fails.
+A backup helps protect you and the from accidental or deliberate changes to information, for example when data are deleted or IT hardware fails.

 Depending on the system used, backups can also provide a history of who made changes to data, and when.

 Backups are especially important for record retention requirements.
 Backups for this purpose are often called archival copies, because each is kept for an extended period of time.

 Protecting backups is important.
 The [CESG Information Assurance Maturity Model](https://www.ncsc.gov.uk/guidance/information-assurance-maturity-model-and-assessment-framework-gpg-40) \(IAMM\) describes the minimum level of information assurance that all Government departments should provide.
 For example, access control is a basic assurance requirement.
-The MoJ backup policy and standard both comply with access control assurance.
+The backup policy and standard both comply with access control assurance.

-More information about how the MoJ backup policy meets the Security Policy Framework mandatory requirement is provided within the [IT Security - Technical Controls Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/).
+More information about how the backup policy meets the Security Policy Framework mandatory requirement is provided within the [IT Security - Technical Controls Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/).

 ## What systems are backed up?

-Backup capability is required for all MoJ IT systems, including systems hosted by third party suppliers for the MoJ.
+Backup capability is required for all IT systems, including systems hosted by third party suppliers for the .

-To decide if backup is required for a specific system, ask the question: "how long can the MoJ tolerate the system being unavailable?"
+To decide if backup is required for a specific system, ask the question: "how long can the tolerate the system being unavailable?"
 If there is any time limit, then backup is probably required.

-The Information Asset Owner makes the final decision about whether backup is required for an MoJ system, and what backup schedule should be followed.
+The Information Asset Owner makes the final decision about whether backup is required for an system, and what backup schedule should be followed.
 This is documented within the System Operating Process.

 ## How often does a backup take place?